nickblum/nickblum.github.io/_posts/2018-07-13-linear-regression.md

 ## Sticks and Stones

-A couple of the fundamental goals of machine learning are to 1) identify trends and 2) make predictions given a set of observations.
+A fundamental goal of machine learning is to make predictions given a set of observations.
 But as humans, pattern recognition and predictions are our some of our finest qualities.
 For example:

 _Johnny and Morton both got motorcycles..._ **(observation)** _Maybe I should get a motorcycle, too?_ **(prediction/trend)**
 _You ate the last piece of cake?!_ **(observation)** _I can never trust you again!_ **(prediction/trend)**